Modernizing Amdahl's Law: How AI Scaling Laws Shape Computer Architecture: Introduction

 where $P$ denotes the fraction of work assumed to be parallelizable and $N$ denotes the number of processors.

 This formulation assumes: \begin{itemize} \item homogeneous compute units, \item replication-based scaling, and \item a fixed decomposition between serial and parallel components. \end{itemize}

 These assumptions no longer reflect modern systems.
-Modern platforms mix programmable compute, dedicated units, tensor engines, mixed precision arithmetic, and layered memory systems within a single device.
-Hennessy and Patterson described the present period as a ``new golden age for computer architecture''~\cite{hennessy2019}, driven by domain-specific efficiency optimization.
-Our point is that the central architectural issue is no longer simply whether hardware is domain-specific or general-purpose, but how scaling laws~\cite{kaplan2020} reshape workload structure and, through it, resource allocation between them.
+Modern platforms are heterogeneous: they mix programmable compute, dedicated units, tensor engines, mixed precision arithmetic, and layered memory systems within a single device.

-Today's architectures are heterogeneous.
-They rely on programmable compute augmented by specialized units, and their workload mix evolves with scale.
 In that setting, ``speedup'' and ``core count'' are no longer sufficient physical descriptions.
 Even the term ``core'' now covers a wide range of structures, from SIMD lanes and tensor datapaths to fixed-function assist blocks.

-We therefore return to a more fundamental quantity: \begin{quote} \itshape Total normalized execution time under constrained resources. \end{quote} The central move of this paper is to replace ``How much speedup do more cores buy?'' with ``How should constrained resources be allocated as the workload changes?''
-The mathematical center of the paper is the resulting collapse threshold: for a given specialized efficiency ratio $R$, there is a critical value-scalable fraction $S_c = 1 - 1/R$ beyond which the optimal specialized allocation falls to zero; equivalently, for a given $S$, specialization must exceed $R_c = 1/(1-S)$ to justify nonzero resource share.
-The examples that follow are interpretations of that result.
+Hennessy and Patterson described the present period as a ``new golden age for computer architecture''~\cite{hennessy2019}, driven by domain-specific efficiency optimization.
+Our point is not to sort hardware into fixed dedicated and general-purpose camps, but to ask this: if the dominant workload has changed, then what should count as programmable or general-purpose compute in the first place?